oleggromov/oleggromov-feisty/content/pages/understand-what-you-want/index.md

 The rest is very technical in a sense.
 How you do things you care about.
 How to stay sane while making a living and achieving whatever it is you want to achieve.
 Which tools to use, you name it.
 I am pretty sure if you are lit up bright enough, you’ll find your way around technicalities.

-To this part of identifying what you really, deeply care about and crave for, I hope to help a bit by sharing some ideas I found useful and utilize myself.
+With this part of identifying what you really, deeply care about and crave for, I hope to help a bit by sharing some ideas I found useful and utilize myself.

 ## Introspect

 First, take a paper and a pen and write down your thoughts.
-Recall your craziest ideas, something you dreamt of with your friends, something you strived for.
+Recall your craziest ideas, something you’ve dreamt of with your friends, something you strived for.

 The past experience you’ve got looks to be the first source of insights when looking into what you want.
 At least if it had stuck with you once, shouldn’t it mean something?